cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > **Note**: we cannot reduce max and sum at the same time.
 Although it seems like it would be more efficient, we need the full row max to compute the exp2 sum, not just the per-thread max.

 ## Exp2, and Calculating Exp(Row)
 We make a function to compute `exp(Q@K.T)`.
 Cuda has functional primitives for exponentiation, including `exp`, `expf`, and `__expf`, but we won't use any of them.
 Since LLMs can tolerate a decent error margin, we can instead use the faster `exp2f` primitive instead.
-Most NVIDIA GPUs have native hardware support for power of two exponentiation, which is often 10-15% more faster than `expf`.
+Most NVIDIA GPUs have native hardware support for power of two exponentiation, which is often 10-15% faster than `expf`.

-> `__expf()` is a lower-precision and siginificantly faster version of `expf()`, and it might even use `exp2f` under the hood.
+> `__expf()` is a lower-precision and significantly faster version of `expf()`, and it might even use `exp2f` under the hood.
 But since the FA2 source code uses `exp2f` we will opt for that as well.

 In order to use `exp2f(x)`, we have to scale `x` by `log2(e)`, as $2^{\log_2(e)x} = \exp(x)$.
 Instead of computing $\log_2(e)$, we can simply just store it as a float constant, which saves us from computing it again and again, which would limit our performance gain.